Washing, Dressing, Clothing & Using The Toilet

 There’s a wide variety of equipment and new products coming onto the market all the time.
 These include:

 - Using the bath: bath chairs, lifts, cushions, inserts and portable baths

-- Showering: multi-function shower and commode chairs, mobile and wall-mounted shower cradles and trolleys, shower chairs and stools
+- Showering: multi-function shower / toileting / commode chairs, mobile and wall-mounted shower cradles / benches and shower stools

 - Using the loo: toilet seats, cushions, frames and rails, urine deflectors, travel urinals, wash and dry facilities.

 You may find the information on these Disabled Living Foundation Living Made Easy pages helpful: